Skip to main content

 • Preparing nurses for senior leadership roles in managing healthcare services for older people

-Master of Nursing (Chronic Disease and Ageing)
+Master of Nursing (Chronic Disease and Aging)

-Master of Nursing (Chronic Disease and Ageing)
+Master of Nursing (Chronic Disease and Aging)

 Master's 24 months 12 Units